montagejs/montagejs.org/docs/getting-started.md

 ###Listen for Events

 Components can emit events in the same sense that DOM elements emit events.
 A MontageJS Button component, for example, dispatches an action event with itself as the target.
 This event is synthesized from a sequence of mouse or touch events that the button component itself observes on its own element.
-Here’s how you handle a button’s action event.
+Here's how you handle a button's action event.

 1. Add the Button component to the Hello-World component's template at ui/hello-world.reel/hello-world.html: